 Parts (ii) and (iii) consider how the magnitude of the spillover effect depends on prior uncertainty and incentives at firms A and B, respectively.
-To understand the intuition for part (ii), first note that the common director's monitoring adjustment at firm A is stronger the higher is firm A's prior uncertainty or the stronger are her incentives at firm A: $\partial m{1A}^/\partial \xi_A^{-1}$ in equation (7) increases with ξ_A^{-1} or λ^{1A} .
+To understand the intuition for part (ii), first note that the common director's monitoring adjustment at firm A is stronger the higher is firm A's prior uncertainty or the stronger are her incentives at firm $A: \partial m{1A}^/\partial \xi_A^{-1}$ in equation (7) increases with ξ_A^{-1} or λ{1A} .
 The spillover effect on firm B is, in turn, proportional to director 1's initial adjustment at firm A. Hence, higher prior uncertainty or stronger incentives at firm A always amplify the spillover effect on firm B.

 Conditions at firm B, captured in part (iii), behave differently.
 Higher prior uncertainty or stronger incentives at firm B amplify or dampen the spillover effect, depending on whether the common director experiences positive or negative synergies between the two firms.
 With low prior uncertainty or weak incentives at firm B, the common director is less concerned about being inattentive at firm B. As a result, she will reduce her effort at firm B more aggressively if synergies are negative (an amplifying effect) or not increase her effort at firm B much if synergies are positive (a dampening effect).
 Conversely, with high uncertainty or strong incentives at firm B, the common director cares more about taking a well-informed decision at firm B to begin with.
-As a result, she will not reduce her effort at firm B much if synergies are negative (a dampening effect) or increase her effort at firm B more aggressively if synergies are positive (an amplifying effect).
+As a result, she will not reduce her effort at firm B much if synergies are negative (a dampening effect) or increase her effort at firm B more aggressively if synergies are positive (a dampening effect) or increase her effort at firm B more aggressively if synergies are positive (a dampening effect).